-All UCU students (including exchange students) are required to make a €100 deposit towards repair costs of any unreasonable damage which may occur to their room/unit or other property during their stay on campus.
+All University College Utrecht students (including exchange students) are required to make a €100 deposit towards repair costs of any unreasonable damage which may occur to their room/unit or other property during their stay on campus.
 This is to safeguard fairness in the event of collective responsibility, and ensure that the minority of residents who actually cause damage can be held individually accountable without impacting on others.

 The housing deposit is not intended for standard maintenance costs, and the landlord is expected to cover any reasonable ‘wear and tear’ to property, or items which need replacing due to their age.

 In the event of deposits being withheld there will always be a chance for discussion, which may include students, the Landlord, Housemaster, Student Life Officer and others.

 Each resident’s deposit’s balance will be returned after the student has graduated and handed in all keys and the XS card to the buildings.
 Students leaving campus in December will get their deposit back in the summer, after their unit has been checked and all deposits have been processed in August.

 Procedure for refunding the deposit